edarchimbaud/vnpy/README.md

     * [data_manager](https://www.github.com/vnpy/vnpy_datamanager): historical data management module, through the tree directory to view the database of existing data overview, select any time period data to view the details of the field, support for CSV file data import and export

-    * [data_recorder](https://www.github.com/vnpy/vnpy_datarecorder): quote recording module, based on the graphical interface for configuration, according to the needs of real-time recording Tick or K-line quotes to the database, for strategy backtesting or initialization of the real market
+    * [data_recorder](https://www.github.com/vnpy/vnpy_datarecorder): quote recording module, based on the graphical interface for configuration, according to the needs of real-time recording Tick or bar quotes to the database, for strategy backtesting or initialization of the real market

     * [excel_rtd](https://www.github.com/vnpy/vnpy_excelrtd): Excel RTD (Real Time Data) real-time data service, based on the pyxll module to realize in Excel to get all kinds of data (quotes, contracts, positions, etc.) in real-time push updates.